FAQ and Technical Issues

 The primary method of distribution for Bowland Maths is this website.
 We are no longer distributing DVDs.
 We hope that the improvements to the website will make it easier to access and download materials.

 A large number of DVDs of the first phase of Bowland were distributed to UK schools from 2008 with funding from the DfE – its worth checking your stock cupboard!
 However, these do not include the new materials added since 2008.
-If you have a particular need for a DVD, please contact us.

 Does Bowland Maths work on tablets?